Aira must help her friends when they're transformed into animals at the feast

 |Not until that moment had Aira realised how much she cared about Boroden.
 It was not jealousy that hurt her so much as Boroden being naïve to Serena’s callous, calculating nature that she had sensed immediately.
 Could Serena be an enchantress?
 Was not the mirror itself governed by some cruel magic?
 The fact that Serena wore the same gown as now lay inside the box suggested this.

 Keen to verify her conjecture, Aira took out the gown and held it before her.
-Drawn to look up she saw herself reflected in the mirror wearing the dress.
+Looking up at the mirror as if drawn by a magnet, she saw herself reflected wearing the dress.
 Yet her face was not quite hers.
 It was far lovelier and shone with a pale luminance like starlight.
 Her eyes glinted red.
 It was as if she had become a sídhe like Lady Frenudin.
 Aira watched herself step into the dining scene.
 Her clan froze and looked at her fondly as she entered.
 Yet it was only Boroden that she cared to see.
 He turned from Serena and looked at her and Aira knew he truly loved her.

 Only at that moment did she force herself to pull away, though she had felt uncomfortable from the moment that she gazed into the mirror.
 A voice in her head taunted her to look back.

 ‘No. Never.
 That’s not real, it’s all lies.
-Give me strength to resist this,’ she cried out mentally, throwing the dress back in the chest and slamming it shut.
+God, give me strength to resist this,’ she cried out mentally, throwing the dress back in the chest and slamming it shut.

 ‘Are you all right, love?’
 Gretchen asked, startled.

 ‘I don’t blame you.
 I’ll find where to take the princess’s things whilst you get some rest and food,’ Gretchen insisted.

 Aira nodded meekly.
 Now she knew why Boroden was uneasy about magic.